geotools/geotools/docs/user/library/main/data.rst

-  There are methods to quickly get the bounds from a FeatureSource or FeatureCollection, but these methods are implementation dependent often making use of header information or summarising the spatial index in order to get you an answer quickly.
+  There are methods to quickly get the bounds from a FeatureSource or FeatureCollection, but these methods are implementation dependent often making use of header information or summarizing the spatial index in order to get you an answer quickly.

   Use this method to go through each feature one by one and compute a bounds.